Mark Ronson

-Mark Daniel Ronson (born 4 September 1975) is a British-American DJ, record producer, songwriter, author and composer.
+Mark Daniel Ronson (born 4 September 1975) is a British and American musician, record producer, songwriter and DJ.
 He has won ten Grammy Awards, including Producer of the Year for Amy Winehouse's album Back to Black (2006), as well as two for Record of the Year with her 2006 single "Rehab" and his own 2014 single "Uptown Funk" (featuring Bruno Mars).
 Ronson has also won an Academy Award for Best Original Song, a Golden Globe and a Grammy Award for co-writing "Shallow" (performed by Lady Gaga and Bradley Cooper) for the film A Star Is Born (2018).